A serverless framework that scans your AWS accounts for AI/ML security misconfigurations and produces an interactive, shareable report.

 | Developer Guide | Architecture details, adding custom checks, and contributing |

-GitHub Actions workflows run automatically on pull requests and pushes to main:
+GitHub Actions workflows run automatically on pull requests and selected pushes:

 | Workflow | Trigger | What It Checks |